lucalves/lucalves/README.md

 ## About me

 I am a Software Engineer and currently live in Brazil.
 I love the power that technology has in solving real-life problems.
-I am currently working on web and mobile development and I'm passionate about open source and versioning.
+I am currently working on web and mobile development and I'm passionate about open source world.

 ## Personal things